mcaceresb/stata-gtools/README.md

 in the way collapse has.
 Furthermore, there are some glaring problems:
 - Memory management is terrible (see below).
 - It is only available in Unix.
-- The C implementation is very crude (e.g. no multi-threading).
+- Computing quantiles is inefficient.
 - Unlike `fcollapse`, the user cannot add functions easily (it uses compiled C code).

 Despite this, it has several advantages:
 - It's several times faster than `fcollapse`.
-On smaller data (thousands or low millions) it is usually 2-5 times faster than `fcollapse` , which is in turn ~3 times faster than plain `collapse`.
-See benchmarks above.
-  (for data in the tens of millions the speed gains compound because the main bottleneck in `gcollapse` is the overhead involved in setting up the data before calling the C plugin)
+On smaller data (thousands or low millions) it is 2-10 times faster than `fcollapse`, which is in turn ~3 times faster than plain `collapse`.
+See benchmarks above. (for data in the tens of millions the speed gains compound because the main bottleneck in `gcollapse` is the overhead involved in setting up the data before calling the C plugin)
-- Grouping variables can be a mix of numeric and string variables, unlike `fcollapse` which requires the by variables be all numeric or all strings.
+- Grouping variables can be a mix of numeric and string variables, unlike `fcollapse` which limits by variables to be of the same type.
 - Quantiles are computed to match Stata's `collapse`, unlike `fcollapse`.
-- Can compute arbitrary quantiles, not just percentiles (e.g. p2.5 and p.97.5 would be valid stat calls in `gcollapse`).
+- Quantiles can be quantiles, not just percentiles (e.g. p2.5 and p97.5 are be valid stat calls in `gcollapse`).

 FAQs
 ----